 You can order sticky walls here in a small or large size.
 We recommend large.

 Can I make one myself?

 Yep!
-Hem a piece of uncoated thin nylon for a reusable sticky wall.
+Serge or hem a piece of uncoated thin nylon (70 denier) for a reusable sticky wall.
 Or, spray a disposable plastic tablecloth for a single use sticky wall.